iamjuly205/final-project/README.md

-# Final Project
+# e-plantShopping

 ## Project Name
-Company Profile Web Application
+e-plantShopping

 ## Description
-This project is a React-based web application that displays company information, including an About Us section.
+This is a React-based plant shopping web application that allows users to browse plants, add items to a shopping cart, and manage quantities.